 So how do the benefits of being a truck driver stack up, and do they outweigh any possible downsides of the field?

-What Are The Benefits of Becoming a Truck Driver?
+Benefits of Being a Truck Driver

 There are numerous reasons the truck driving profession is one of the most lucrative and flexible career options for practically anyone who knows how to operate large, commercial vehicles.
 As a truck driver, you can drive long or moderate routes during the hours of your choice, all while making good money and traveling through different cities.
 You also get to enjoy levels of freedom and job security that are rare in other fields.